libra/website/docs/community/contributing.md

 ## Documentation

-Libra's developer site is also open source.
-The code for building the site is located in this [repository](https://github.com/libra/libra.github.io/)).
-The developer site is built using [Docusaurus](https://docusaurus.io/):
+All developer documentation is published on the Libra developer site.
+The developer site is open source, and the code for building the site is located in this [repository](https://github.com/libra/libra.github.io/)).
+The developer site is built using [Docusaurus](https://docusaurus.io/).

 If you are familiar with Markdown, you can start contributing!